Skip dessert and receive free gold

 The Emirate’s growing obesity problem is illustrated by their rise to the 6th heaviest country in the world.
 They recognise the issue is detrimental to health and that it costs money to treat the associated illnesses.
 Just as importantly they also understand that the best way to reduce the weight of families is to get the parents involved.
 If it was up to the kids themselves, I’m sure they may have tried dangling the carrot of free tickets to Atlantis waterpark instead!
 While UK families would worry about where to keep coins and bars safe from gold thieves, residents of Dubai have owned and stored gold for centuries.

 Several experts in Dubai have criticised the scheme, citing the danger that sudden weight loss, especially in children, can bring.
-A kilo loss for an adult is modest but for a 5 year old child, it can be proportionally significant and impact their health.
-In fact, to qualify for the gold, children must lose 2 kilos in one month, surely promoting short term weight loss rather than a move to a healthier lifestyle.
+A kilo loss for an adult is modest but for a 5-year-old child, it can be proportionally significant and impact their health.
+To qualify for the gold, children must lose 2 kilos in one month, surely promoting short term weight loss rather than a move to a healthier lifestyle.